How to Fix Battery Issue on macOS 10.14

 Issue #5: My Battery Isn't Recognized

 Possible Cause: When your Mac's battery's charge is completely depleted, it shuts itself away in a low power state to safeguard its ability to charge, and this might lead to it failing to register on the system properly.

 How to Fix: To fix Macbook Pro battery life probems on macOS 10.14, connect your Mac to a power outlet and let it charge for at least five minutes.
 If the problem still persists, you may need to reset your SMC (see how to fix issue #2).

 Issue #6: The Low Battery Warning Doesn't Display

 Possible Causes: This issue is most likely caused by user settings for battery status display.

-How to Fix: Open "System Preference" in the "Apple Menu" and then select "Energy Saver," and then check box beside the "Show battery status in menu bar" option.
+How to Fix: Open "System Preference" in the "Apple Menu" and then select "Energy Saver," and then check the box beside the "Show battery status in menu bar" option.